MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

 main_example.py

-      --full construction of the above cotree, given the initial cograph
+      --full construction of the above co-tree, given the initial cograph

 create_cotree.py

-      -- Function that given a cograph, computes its cotree by adding one-by-one its vertices
+      -- Function that given a co-graph, computes its co-tree by adding one-by-one its vertices

 Trees.py